RFreij/ngx-mention/README.md

-denotationCharacter         | @         | Trigger on which the mention list is activated minimalCharacters           | 0         | Minimal amount of characters before search is activated disableSearch               | false     | Set this to true for async search (using the search Output)
+denotationCharacter         | @         | Trigger on which the mention list is activated minimalCharacters           | 0         | Minimal amount of characters before search is activated disableSearch               | false     | Set this to true for async search (using the search Output) dropUp                      | false     | Mention list should be a drop up instead of dropdown

 For example
 ```html